Uganda & Rwanda April May 2012

 After a long drive (almost 7 hrs) from Entebbe via Kampala – with nearly 2 hours being spent just to get from Entebbe to Kampala and out of Kampala – we reached the striking Kyaninga Lodge, a massive log cabin construction perched on the edge of a crater lake.
 It was easily the most impressive lodge structure we saw on the trip.
 If you are ok with negotiating a lot of stairways and steps, you will love this place!
 Everything about it is interesting, warm and inviting, particularly the large fireplace, bar and dining room with a fantastic view over the crater lodge.

-Later that evening we enjoyed drinks in front of the cozy replace, and then a superb dinner with a curried vegetable dish.
+Later that evening we enjoyed drinks in front of the cozy fireplace, and then a superb dinner with a curried vegetable dish.

 The following morning we trekked for chimps at Kibale Forest and as I had mentioned earlier, it turned out to be a frustrating and ultimately rather disappointing outing.
 There was a lot of hiking involved.
 Although the trails were initially quite good – much easier-going than Budongo Forest – it turned into a rather tedious and fruitless pursuit.
 We trudged around this admittedly beautiful forest for near on three hours without actually getting any really good looks at the chimps.
 There were a few of them scampering around the tree-tops but with no clear looks or any chance at photography, we all felt rather glum at the end of the proceedings.
 For a while towards the end there, we followed a small party of chimps along a pathway inside a cane sugar plantation.
 Unfortunately they headed into the thickets and by that time most of us had enough of the pursuit.
 It was hot and we were getting pretty hungry so by unanimous consent we called it a day.